-This definition explicitly incorporates \(\sqrt{s}_{\text{CEP}}\) as the experimentally accessible quantity, leveraging the well-established inverse relationship between \(\mu_B\) and \(\sqrt{s}\), wherein \(\mu_B \propto 1/\sqrt{s}\).
-As illustrated in Fig.~\ref{fig1}, this proportionality ensures that variations in \(\sqrt{s}\) effectively mirror the underlying dynamics in \(\mu_B\), particularly over the relevant energy range.
-Given that \(\mu_B\) varies by nearly an order of magnitude while \(T\) changes by only a few MeV, changes in \(\sqrt{s}\) predominantly reflect changes in \(\mu_B\).
-Thus, \(\sqrt{s}\) serves as a practical and experimentally accessible proxy for the baryon chemical potential.

-The scaling analysis ensures consistency by using the critical \(\mu_{B,\text{CEP}}\) inferred from the field-driven variable \( h_{\sqrt{s}} \), thereby validating \(\sqrt{s}_{\text{CEP}}\) and aligning density-driven dynamics with the field-driven outcomes.
-This dual approach allows \( t_{\sqrt{s}} \) to capture deviations from \(\sqrt{s}_{\text{CEP}}\), while linking the scaling behavior directly to the physics of the critical region.

-By employing \(\sqrt{s}\) as a proxy, this framework simplifies the scaling analysis and maintains fidelity to experimental observables.
-The integration of field- and density-driven scaling thus provides a robust and unified methodology for locating the critical end point (CEP) in both temperature and chemical potential space, with minimal model dependence. \end{itemize}
+which treats $\sqrt{s}_{\rm CEP}$ as the experimentally accessible critical parameter.
+Because $\mu_B$ varies approximately inversely with $\sqrt{s}$ over the relevant energy range (Fig.~\ref{fig1}), variations in $\sqrt{s}$ primarily reflect changes in baryon density, while the temperature remains nearly constant.
+The value of $\sqrt{s}_{\rm CEP}$ determined from the field-driven scaling analysis is used consistently in the density-driven construction, thereby enforcing internal consistency between the two scaling trajectories and allowing $t_{\sqrt{s}}$ to quantify deviations from criticality along a density-driven path.

+Together, $h_{\sqrt{s}}$ and $t_{\sqrt{s}}$ generate complementary scaling functions along distinct trajectories in the QCD phase diagram.
+Both scaling analyses are governed by the same set of critical exponents fixed by the 3D Ising universality class, with internal consistency enforced by the requirement that both collapses occur for a common CEP location.

-Figures~\ref{fig2} and \ref{fig3} illustrate the scaling procedure for \( C_2/C_1 \) and \( C_3/C_2 \), respectively.
-Panels (a) in each figure show that finite-size and finite-time effects obscure the direct non-monotonic behavior expected near a critical point when the data are examined in their raw form.
-In contrast, panels (b) and (c) demonstrate that, once scaled using the finite-size scaling (FSS) framework, the data from different beam energies and centralities collapse onto a universal curve—revealing the underlying critical trends.
-The divergence patterns of the scaling functions align with theoretical expectations for the 3D Ising universality class: \( C_2/C_1 \), related to compressibility, diverges upward, while \( C_3/C_2 \), associated with skewness, diverges downward.
-These complementary behaviors strengthen the interpretation of the observed scaling as a manifestation of genuine critical phenomena and serve as signatures of the associated universality class.
+Figures~\ref{fig2} and \ref{fig3} illustrate the finite-size scaling behavior of $C_2/C_1$ and $C_3/C_2$, respectively.
+Panels~(a) show that finite-size and finite-time effects obscure the non-monotonic features often expected near a critical point when the data are examined in their raw form.
+In contrast, panels~(b) and (c) demonstrate that, once scaled within the finite-size scaling (FSS) framework, measurements from different beam energies and centralities collapse onto a common scaling curve, revealing the underlying critical behavior.
+The resulting divergence patterns are consistent with expectations for 3D Ising-like critical behavior: $C_2/C_1$, related to compressibility, exhibits an upward divergence, while $C_3/C_2$, associated with skewness, diverges downward.

 A modest difference in scaling fidelity is observed between the field-driven and density-driven representations, with slightly better collapse obtained for the density-driven case, consistent with the additional sensitivity of the field-driven variable to uncertainties in the $\sqrt{s}\!\leftrightarrow\!\mu_B$ mapping.